kbalog/uis-dat640-fall2020/project/README.md

 ## Deadlines

   * **Nov 6 12:00** Delivery of draft project report for feedback.
 The report is to be submitted in PDF format to dat640help@gmail.com with "Team-xxx draft project report" as subject.
 Feedback will be given during the Monday/Tuesday meeting the week after.
   * **Nov 16 16:00** Delivery of final project report.
 The report is to be submitted in PDF format to dat640help@gmail.com with "Team-xxx project report" as subject.
+The file should also be named "Team-xxx-...-report.pdf", where xxx should be changed to fit your team ID as provided, and the part shown as ellipses can be chosen freely.

 ## Projects